Information security and data protection

 What is personal data?

 Personal data is information that can be linked to a person's identity, such as their name, address, contact information, photos and national ID number In addition, there is sensitive personal data (link til spørsmål under om sensitive personopplysninger).
-Please note also pseudonymised personal data is also defined as personal data.
+Please note also pseudonymised personal data can also be defined as personal data.

 All personal data shall be processed in accordance with the basic privacy principles set out in the EU General Data Protection Regulation (in Norwegin) and the Personal Data Act (in Norwegian).
 MER's governance model has data protection by design and by default.
 MER's subordinate agencies must follow this policy and will therefore also have data protection by default.